-- Centralised functions of finance, treasury administration, human resource, agronomic, marketing and bulk purchases to ensure that uniform policies and procedures are implemented throughout the Group. - Regular site visits to the operations within the Group by the Executive Chairman, Managing Director and Executive Directors and Senior Management. - The Finance Department monitors the activities and performance of the subsidiaries through the monthly management accounts and ensures control accounts are reconciled with the subsidiary's records. - Adequate insurance and physical safeguarding of major assets are in place to ensure these assets are sufficiently covered against any mishap that may result in material losses to the Group. - The documented policies and procedures form an integral part of the internal control system to safeguard the Group's assets against material losses and to ensure complete and accurate financial information.
-The documents consist of memoranda, circulars, manuals and handbooks that are regularly revised and updated to meet operational needs. - Proposals for major capital expenditure of the Group are reviewed and approved by the Executive Directors. - Regular Board and management meetings to assess performance of business units. - All recurrent related party transactions are dealt with in accordance with the MMLR.
-The Audit Committee and the Board review the recurrent related party transactions at the respective meetings of the Audit Committee and the Board. - Reporting mechanism whereby Executive Directors receive monthly performance and plantation statistic with explanation and justification. - Code of Ethics and Conduct and other related Policies
+- Centralised functions of finance, treasury administration, human resource, agronomic, marketing and bulk purchases to ensure that uniform policies and procedures are implemented throughout the Group. - Regular site visits to the operations within the Group by the Senior Management. - The Finance Department monitors the activities and performance of the subsidiaries through the monthly management accounts and ensures control accounts are reconciled with the subsidiaries' records. - Adequate insurance and physical safeguarding of major assets are in place to ensure these assets are sufficiently covered against any mishap that may result in material losses to the Group. - The documented policies and procedures form an integral part of the internal control system to safeguard the Group's assets against material losses and to ensure complete and accurate financial information.
+The documents consist of memoranda, circulars, manuals and handbooks that are regularly revised and updated to meet operational needs. - Proposals for major capital expenditure of the Group are reviewed and approved by the Executive Directors. - · Regular Board and management meetings to assess performance of business units. - All recurrent related party transactions are dealt with in accordance with the MMLR of Bursa Securities.
+The Audit Committee and the Board review the recurrent related party transactions at the respective meetings of the Audit Committee and the Board. - Reporting mechanism whereby Executive Directors receive monthly performance and plantation statistic with explanation and justification. - Code of Business Conduct and other related Policies